 3 Mutual Obligations

-Lewisham Southwark College and you, as a student of Lewisham Southwark College, will work together to ensure that you have the best opportunity to maximise your potential and enhance your educational experience whilst at Lewisham Southwark College.
-To achieve this mutual aim Lewisham Southwark College and you agree to:
+Southwark College and you, as a student of Southwark College, will work together to ensure that you have the best opportunity to maximise your potential and enhance your educational experience whilst at Southwark College.
+To achieve this mutual aim Southwark College and you agree to:

 i) abide by the principles set out in the student behaviour management policy

-ii) abide by Lewisham Southwark College regulations, policies and procedures, developed in conjunction with the Students’ Union
+ii) abide by Southwark College regulations, policies and procedures, developed in conjunction with the Students’ Union

 iii) communicate in an open and timely manner with each other.

-4 Lewisham Southwark College Promise
+4 Southwark College Promise

-4.1 To provide you with tuition, advice and learning support, taking reasonable care and making appropriate effort to deliver your programme as described in the Lewisham Southwark College’s HE Prospectus and your programme (course) handbook for the relevant academic year.
+4.1 To provide you with tuition, advice and learning support, taking reasonable care and making appropriate effort to deliver your programme as described in the Southwark College’s HE Prospectus and your programme (course) handbook for the relevant academic year.

-4.2 To make available to you the learning support, advisory facilities and other general services provided by Lewisham Southwark College for all its students.
+4.2 To make available to you the learning support, advisory facilities and other general services provided by Southwark College for all its students.

-4.3 To obtain feedback from you about your experience of Lewisham Southwark College.
+4.3 To obtain feedback from you about your experience of Southwark College.

 4.4 To maintain and enhance the quality of your programme, drawing on feedback both internally and externally, as appropriate.